Austin Hays’ 2-run homer gives Orioles 10-9 win over Phils

 After Orioles closer Cole Sulser (1-1) allowed a two-run single to Didi Gregorius with two outs in the ninth to tie it at 8, Hays put Baltimore ahead to stay.

-With a runner on second to start the extra inning, Hays ripped a sinking liner to center off Deolis Guerra (1-2).
+With a runner on second to start the extra inning because of new rules, Hays ripped a sinking liner to center off Deolis Guerra (1-2).
 Roman Quinn dove headfirst and the ball skipped to the warning track.
 Quinn fell picking it up and Hays circled the bases.

+“I actually didn’t think he had a chance to catch it when I first hit it,” Hays said.
+“I thought it was going to be a one-hop line drive to him.
+And I saw him start to lay out, I thought he was going to catch it.
+He almost did. … I saw the ball go by him and it was just off to the races.
+I was sniffing an inside-the-parker the whole way.”

 Paul Fry allowed an RBI single to Jay Bruce in the 10th but retired Quinn on a bouncer to shortstop with runners on second and third for the second out.
 Travis Lakins Sr. entered and got Rhys Hoskins on a grounder to a shifted second baseman, earning his first career save.

+“I think that game had a little bit of everything,” Orioles manager Brandon Hyde said.
+“I just told (Alex) Cobb he did a great job; seems like about five hours ago that he pitched.
+It was just a gutsy performance by our club.
+A real grind-out mentality.
+Just a great team win.
+A persevering, gutsy, grind-out team win.”

-The Orioles went ahead 8-6 in the ninth on a wacky play.
+The Orioles went ahead 8-6 in the ninth on an unusual play.
 After Renato Nunez lined an RBI single to to make it 6-6, Neris nearly escaped a bases-loaded jam when Pedro Severino lifted a 2-0 pitch with two outs toward the first-base side of the mound.
-Segura charged in from third base, called off first baseman Rhys Hoskins late and stumbled crossing over the mound as the ball dropped in and two runs scored.
+Segura charged in from third base, called off first baseman Hoskins late and stumbled crossing over the mound as the ball dropped in and two runs scored.

+Hoskins said he deferred to Segura because of “pop-up priority” but also took the blame.

+“I need to be louder.
+I called it early.
+I don’t think there’s a miscue if I call it again,” he said.

 Phillies starter Zack Wheeler cruised into the sixth before running into trouble.
 He allowed three runs and eight hits in 5 2/3 innings.